 While the risk increase to the individual is small, it’s understandable why the results of studies HRT garnered so much attention.
 It’s also understandable why many women, with the help of their doctors, have been re-evaluating the role of HRT in their lives, especially when effective and safer alternatives are usually available.

-Aside from a healthy lifestyle, treating or preventing menopause related problems becomes specific to your individual circumstances.
-Depending on your situation, you and your doctor may want to address.
+Aside from a healthy lifestyle, treating or preventing menopause-related problems becomes specific to your individual circumstances.
+Depending on your situation, you and your doctor may want to address it.

-Staying cool Slight increases in your body’s core temperature can trigger hot flashes.
-Keeping cool may involve sipping cold drinks, wearing clothing in layers that you can take off when you’re feeling too warm, opening windows or using fans or air conditioning.
+Slight increases in your body’s core temperature can trigger hot flashes.
+Keeping cool may involve sipping cold drinks, wearing clothing in layers that you can take off when you’re feeling too warm, opening windows, or using fans or air conditioning.

 Relaxing and reducing stress

 Twice daily sessions of deep, rhythmic breathing to relax and to reduce stress have been shown to decrease hot flashes by up to 40 %.
 These can be done for 15 minutes morning and night and whenever you feel a hot flash coming on.

 HRT remains the most effective treatment for hot flash relief.
 If appropriate, your doctor may have you consider short-term HRT use at the lowest effective dose to help with your hot flashes.

 Bone loss accelerates when estrogen levels decline particularly within the five years or so after menopause.
 Bone loss may also accelerate if you stop taking HRT.
 This can lead to osteoporosis a disease that causes bones to become brittle and prone to fracture.
 A solid program for preventing bone loss includes: